Even in rough terrain, you can grow your career in human resources.

 To help sponsors of group health plans make this decision, below are presented 14 frequently asked questions (FAQs) and answers about grandfathering and group health plans.

-Q1: May plans maintain grandfathered status after 2014?
+Q1: May plans maintain grandfathered status?

 Yes, they may.
 There is no specific end date for grandfathered status.